jonesjebarajgit/AzureDataFundamentals-DP900-Challenge/Student/00-InitialSetup.md

 - Synapse Workspace as a potential target data store

+##### Cosmos db policy data manual loading steps

+If the data in the cosmos db is not available, please follow manual steps to load it.

+1. Download Azure document db data migration tool from https://www.microsoft.com/en-us/download/details.aspx?id=46436
+2. Follow the instructions in the migration tool document to load CSV data from your repo to cosmos db through dbui application

 ## More detail on the usage of the services

 ##### azuredeploy.json